Your guide to prolapsed disc surgery

-The goal of prolapsed disc surgery is to remove intervertebral disc material that is pressing upon nerve tissue in the spinal column.
-In cases of a disc prolapse, one or more of the soft intervertebral discs in the spinal column has weakened, causing the outer covering of the disc to break open.
+The goal of prolapsed disc surgery is to remove spinal disc material that is pressing upon nerve tissue in the spinal column, and to stabilize the spine if necessary.
+In cases of a disc prolapse, one or more of the soft discs in the spinal column has weakened, causing the outer covering of the disc to break open.
 When this occurs, disc matter can become displaced and push into the spinal column where the spinal cord and its nerve roots are located.
-Excess pressure on these sensitive nerve pathways can heighten or interrupt nerve signals, leading to extreme pain, numbness, tingling, and muscle weakness.
+Excess pressure on these sensitive nerve pathways can heighten or interrupt nerve signals, leading to extreme pain, numbness, tingling and muscle weakness.

 - A long hospital stay

 - Excessive scarring, which can lead to failed back surgery syndrome